pingidentity/pingidentity-devops-getting-started/11-docker-compose/10-monitoring-stack/README.md

-See [Deploy a Monitoring Stack](../../docs/deployMonitoringStack.md) for more information.
+See [Deploy a monitoring stack](https://pingidentity-devops.gitbook.io/devops/deploy/deploycompose/deploymonitoringstack) for more information.